acikgozb/bt/README.md

 # Dev4/XX:XX:XX:XX:XX:XX/-78
 ```

-Similar to `bt list-devices`, the output can be filtered by specifying the corresponding columns.
+Similar to `bt ls`, the output can be filtered by specifying the corresponding columns.

 ```bash
 $ bt sc --values alias,rssi